martin12m/LSDI/README.md

 # Project Description

+- Auto-Tables: Synthesizing Multi-Step Transformations to Relationalize Tables without Using Examples
-Tranformation of auto-tables into non-relational data structures and algorithms
+- Tranformation of auto-tables into non-relational data structures and algorithms.

 # Features